Retreat

 Participants will be introduced to the Portuguese tradition of singing from fountain to fountain (cantos e cantigas), a communal practice historically used to honour springs, mark territory, and maintain relationship with water sources.

 The retreat also draws on Aquilógio, an 18th-century Portuguese text that explores water sources, springs, flows, and protection of waters.
-Through guided readings and discussions, participants will explore how early Portuguese water stewards understood water not only scientifically, but morally and culturally—as something requiring care, reverence, and restraint.
+Through guided readings and discussions, participants will explore how early Portuguese water stewards understood water morally, medicinally and culturally.

 Proposed Programme